anoukperq/reuseable_snippets/proposal.md

 Many departments in organisations currently have the need for translation of several types of content.
-This need is now taken care of in a fragmented and ad hoc manner.
 There is often a need to take a central and knowledgeable approach to this complex issue.

 The goals of implementing a professional translation process are: